Homological mirror symmetry for Milnor fibers via moduli of $A_\infty$-structures: Introduction

 Recall that the \emph{degree $d$ trivial extension algebra} (also known as the \emph{Frobenius completion of degree $d$}) of a finite-dimensional $\bfk$-algebra $A^0$ has $A^0 \oplus \Hom_\bfk(A^0,\bfk)[-d]$ as the underlying graded vector space, and the multiplication is given by

 \begin{thm} Let $\w \in \bfk[x_1,\ldots,x_n]$ be a weighted homogeneous polynomial and $\Gamma$ be a subgroup of $\Gamma_\w$ containing $\phi(\bGm)$ as a subgroup of finite index.
-Assume that \begin{enumerate} \item $\w$ has an isolated critical point at the origin, \item $d_0$ defined by \pref{eq:degree_condition} is positive, \item $\mf(\bA^n, \w, \Gamma)$ has a tilting object $E$, and \item the pair $(\w, \Gamma)$ does not have twisted deformations in the sense of \pref{df:cond_U}. \end{enumerate} Let $A^0$ be the endomorphism algebra of the tilting object $E$ and $A$ be the degree $n-1$ trivial extension algebra of $A^0$.
+Assume that \begin{enumerate} \item $\w$ has an isolated critical point at the origin, \item $d_0$ defined by \pref{eq:degree_condition} is positive, \item $\emf{\bA^n}{\Gamma}{\w}$ has a tilting object $E$, and \item the pair $(\w, \Gamma)$ does not have twisted deformations in the sense of \pref{df:cond_U}. \end{enumerate} Let $A^0$ be the endomorphism algebra of the tilting object $E$ and $A$ be the degree $n-1$ trivial extension algebra of $A^0$.
 Then there is a $\Gm$-equivariant isomorphism

-of affine schemes from the positive part of the base space of the semiuniversal unfolding of $\w$ to the moduli space of $A_\infty$-structures on $A$ sending the origin $0 \in U$ to the formal $A_\infty$-structure on $A$. \end{thm}
+of affine schemes from the affine subspace $U$ of the base space $\Utilde$ of the semiuniversal unfolding of $\w$ defined in \pref{sc:whsing} to the moduli space of $A_\infty$-structures on $A$ sending the origin $0 \in U$ to the formal $A_\infty$-structure on $A$. \end{thm}

 Although the existence of a tilting object and the non-existence of twisted deformations are restrictive assumptions on a pair $(\w, \Gamma)$, there are many interesting examples where both of them holds. \pref{cj:tilting} states that the former holds when $\w$ is an invertible polynomial and $\Gamma = \Gamma_\w$.
 We will see examples where the latter holds in Sections \ref{sc:fermat}--\ref{sc:EUS}.